 It’s helpful to reflect on our own lives and the time we were late picking up our daughter from ballet or accidentally slept past our alarm.

-Remember that everyone, including our children, learns from mistakes.
+Remember that everyone, including our children, learns valuable lessons from mistakes.
 While our children will make mistakes – as painful as it is for us to see – it’s the long-term progress that’s important.

 Sometimes big leaps in responsibility happen when a mistake occurs, the painful consequences are felt, and our child determines she never wants to repeat that experience again.